The first Cambridge International School in Guatemala

-We are a community of Guatemalan and International families who work together for our children, our community and for Guatemala.
+We are a community of Guatemalan and International families who work together to build a better future for our children, our community and for Guatemala.

 The Antigua Green School provides a bilingual (dual-immersion), child-centered, experiential Montessori education designed to meet the cognitive, emotional, physical and social needs of the individual children in our community.
 Our carefully prepared environment is built on La Azotea Coffee Farm and designed to help children be happy, healthy and to learn through interacting with the natural world.
 Our curriculum is designed to present each student with subjects and skills at their own pace, fostering each child's natural curiosity for learning in order to develop independent, lifelong learners.